-In fact, WeChat’s Ecosystem is one of the most complete in the world, providing text messaging with a hold-to-talk functionality, video conferencing, video games, but it also acts as a social media such as Instagram or Facebook with the possibility the share pictures and videos on what is called “WeChat Moments”.
+WeChat’s ecosystem is one of the most complete apps in the world, providing text messaging with a hold-to-talk functionality, video conferencing, video games, but it also acts as a social media such as Instagram or Facebook with the possibility of sharing pictures and videos on what is called “WeChat Moments”.

 As you can see, we can do almost everything just by using a single app that provides a wide variety of services.

 Why is WeChat used by the Chinese population in their daily lives?

 While our days are punctuated by the use of instant messaging and multiple social media, Chinese people are mainly using WeChat to do almost everything.
 From the beginning till the end of the day, Chinese people are using the WeChat ecosystem.

 Even though WeChat is the main app for Chinese consumers that are using it in their daily lives, in terms of marketing, it is important to take into account that WeChat is a closed platform, and users can only see their friends’ posts.
 Thankfully, brands can interact with subscribers (people following the brand’s official account on WeChat) on a personalized level.

 How to Use WeChat to promote and sell cosmetics in China?

 There are many different ways how brands can use WeChat, but in order to leverage all the business opportunities out there, the WeChat journey needs to start with a creation of a WeChat Official Account.

 The foundation of successful WeChat marketing is a business account – it’s the key to capturing new potential customers, growing brand awareness and loyalty, sending push notifications to followers, as well as redirecting them back to your website or e-commerce page.